 Two days passed after my meeting with Greg.
 I’d sent a follow up email, but hadn’t heard anything.

 I was a wreck!
 I’d bitten my fingernails down to nubs.
 I had trouble sleeping.
 My stomach was doing somersaults.

 I just had to work at Jungle Scout.

-And then I get an email from Gen.
+And then it happened.
+I got an email from Jungle Scout.

 Oh God.
-What’s he going to say?
-Is he going to tell me that I didn’t have enough experience?
+What were they going to say?
+Are they going to tell me that I didn’t have enough experience?
 That maybe I was too nervous at my interview or didn’t ask enough good questions?

 Maybe Greg just thought I was funny looking?

 My hands were shaking.
 Leg bouncing.
 Oh man oh man oh man…

 “We have really exciting new to share with you—we are thrilled to extend an offer to you to join the Jungle Scout team full time!”